acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 to keep a panel around in the background, updating its content as appropriate in preparation for the next time it is shown.

+Your add-on can receive notifications when a panel is shown or hidden by listening to its `show` and `hide` events.

 Panels have associated content scripts, which are JavaScript scripts that have access to the content loaded into the panels.
-An add-on can specify one or more content scripts to load for a panel, and the add-on can communicate with those scripts via an asynchronous event emitter API.
-See [Working with Content Scripts](dev-guide/addon-development/web-content.html) for more information.
+An add-on can specify one or more content scripts to load for a panel, and the add-on can communicate with those scripts either using the `message` event or by using user-defined events.
+See
+[Working with Content Scripts](dev-guide/addon-development/web-content.html) for more information.

 Examples
 --------